Mohammadsalehi73/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
-Export FinalData into FinalData.txt file.
+Export FinalData into Project_output.txt file.